worstestes/ArtDig/README.md

 # ArtDig!

-ArtDig! is a simple app built with React Native (Expo) + Typescript used to view unique pieces of art from across the world
+ArtDig! is a simple app built with React Native (Expo) + Typescript used to view unique pieces of art from across the world.
+This was primarily built to test a managed workflow (vs. a bare react native workflow) utilizing expo.

 ## Installation